 Best Streaming Software for Low-End PC

-Well, this is open-source software, which means that anybody can easily get it.
+Well, this is open-source software for live streaming, which means that anybody can easily get it.

-Also, many turn to it because of the versatility.
+Also, many turn to it because of its versatility.
 This is one of the rare streaming software that is compatible with all operating systems.

 It doesn’t matter whether you own Mac, Windows, Linux – there are separate links for download, so you can easily get the version that will work on your computer.
 Below you can see other OBS minimum requirements.